web3-storage/docs/docs/reference/client-library.md

 ### Return value

-The `status()` method returns a `{Status}` object that contains the metadata for your object's storage deal on the Web3.Storage network.
-This object will have the following properties:
+The `status()` method returns a `{Status}` object that contains the metadata for your object's storage deal on the Web3.Storage network, with the following properties:

 #### `cid`